mobizt/ESP-Mail-Client/README.md

 // Declare the global used session config data which used to store the TCP session configuration Session_Config config;

-// Declare the IMAP_Data object used for user defined IMAP operating options
-// and contains the IMAP operating result
-IMAP_Data imap_data;

 void networkConnection()
 {
     // Reset the network connection